 “Outside of the performance side of social media (bought ads), the real value of a company’s social media strategy is often subtle or indirect.
 So: build a reliable attribution model and display the real role/value of social media within it.”

-Kevin Olson of Capitol Tech Solutions agrees: “Every single campaign that we have ran has had some sort of end goal (item purchased, form filled out, phone calls, buttons clicked, etc).
+Kevin Olson of Capitol Tech Solutions agrees: “Every single campaign that we have run has had some sort of end goal (item purchased, form filled out, phone calls, buttons clicked, etc).

-“In order to track this we either setup Facebook Pixel events or Google Tag events.
+“To track this we either set up Facebook Pixel events or Google Tag events.
 These conversions are included in every single social media report because that helps us measure the overall success of the campaign.”

 10. Branded Search Queries